 Comparatively, Narcissus is warned by the seer Tiresias that he must not become

-conscious, as this will cause his death.
+conscious, as this will cause his demise.
 This is exactly what occurs to

 fixed to the image in the water.
 In this moment, they become self-conscious.

 This represents the moment of their death, as they are then become integrated with

 consciousness.
 Both fairytale characters are infixed in the ground as plants, and